U.S. Energy Information Administration logo

 Natural gas explained Factors affecting natural gas prices

 Increases in natural gas supply generally result in lower natural gas prices, and decreases in supply tend to lead to higher prices.1 Increases in demand generally lead to higher prices, and decreases in demand tend to lead to lower prices.
-In turn, higher prices tend to moderate or reduce demand and encourage production, and lower prices tend to have the opposite effects.
+In turn, higher prices tend to moderate or reduce demand and encourage production, and lower prices tend to have the opposite effect.

 Three major supply-side factors affect prices: